Skip To Main Content

 2003 0-10 0-6

-Paul Castonia begins his 23rd season atop the Plymouth State football program in the Fall of 2025.
-Easily the longest tenured coach in program history, Castonia is also the program’s all-time leader in wins, recording his 100th career victory by topping VTSU Castleton, 21-6, last October.
-He has led the Panthers to five postseason appearances.
+Paul Castonia begins his 24th season atop the Plymouth State football program in 2026-27.
+Easily the longest tenured coach in program history, Castonia is also the program’s all-time leader in wins, the only coach in program history to surpass 100 career victories, and has led the team to five postseason appearances and three conference titles.

-Castonia coached the Panthers through their final season in the Freedom Football Conference in 2003, two years of being a Division III Independent (2004-05), seven years in the New England Football Conference (2006-12) and helped usher Plymouth State in as a member of the Massachusetts State Collegiate Athletic Conference (MASCAC) in 2013.
+Castonia coached the Panthers through their final season in the Freedom Football Conference in 2003, two years as a Division III Independent from 2004-05, seven years in the New England Football Conference (NEFC) from 2006-12, and helped usher Plymouth State into the Massachusetts State Collegiate Athletic Conference (MASCAC) in 2013.

-Castonia has also lifted the Panthers to three Bowl games, capturing the New England Bowl title in 2022 and the ECAC North Atlantic Bowl title in 2007, while also competing in the ECAC Northeast Bowl in 2009.
+Castonia’s teams have reached the postseason five times.
+The 2008 squad went a perfect 7-0 in the NEFC to reach the NCAA Tournament, while the Panthers have appeared in three Bowl games, capturing the New England Bowl title in 2022 and the ECAC North Atlantic Bowl title in 2007.
+The team also competed in the ECAC Northeast Bowl in 2009.

-Castonia inherited a team that was winless in 2002, but he quickly turned things around.
-Starting in 2007, the team posted four straight winning seasons with a combined record of 33-10 and three consecutive post-season berths.
+Castonia inherited a team that was winless in 2002 but quickly turned things around.
+Beginning in 2007, the Panthers posted four straight winning seasons with a combined record of 33-10 and three consecutive postseason berths.
+PSU won the ECAC North Atlantic Bowl to finish 9-1 in 2007, followed with a 10-2 mark in 2008, winning the Bogan Division title, the NEFC Championship and an NCAA Tournament berth, and finished 8-3 in 2009 with a third straight postseason appearance.

-Following their NEFC run, the Panthers joined the MASCAC in 2013.
-After opening MASCAC play with three losing seasons, Castonia’s squad has finished .500 or better in league action every year since 2016, going 40-25 in conference games and 50-31 overall.
+Following the NEFC run, the Panthers joined the MASCAC in 2013.
+After opening MASCAC play with three losing seasons, Castonia’s squad has finished .500 or better in league action every year since 2015, going 47-27 in conference games and 58-33 overall.

-When Castonia arrived in 2003 as the 11th head coach in the program’s history, he brought experience from previous coaching stops at the University of Rhode Island, University of Maryland, Hartwick College, Ferrum College, the University of Massachusetts Boston and Bryant University.
+When Castonia arrived in 2003 as the 11th head coach in program history, he brought experience from previous coaching stops at the University of Rhode Island, University of Maryland, Hartwick College, Ferrum College, the University of Massachusetts Boston and Bryant University.

 Plymouth State University logo